keke-nice/rPPG-MAE/README.md

 ## Pretrain

-- You can pretrain the model by your own.
+- You may opt to pre-train the model on your own.

   - For VIPL-HR dataset: